ternbusty/scp_network_wiki/scp_network_visualization.md

 ### Network chart
 - The size of a node represents how many times the SCP is cited by other SCPs.
-- Click a node and Ctrl + Click the link in the popup to check the SCPs and tales which cite the SCP.
+- Click a node and Ctrl + Click the link in the popup to check articles which cite the SCP.

 <div class="flourish-embed flourish-network" data-src="visualisation/5326575"><script src="https://public.flourish.studio/resources/embed.js"></script></div>